flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - Hypothesis:
                 - Maybe they're reusing the API key *or* they're making a lot of requests for the web interface?
                 - And Mastodon really should handle this better, but it doesn't -- maybe all the other instances are backed by multiple servers and load-balance so the user takes way longer to hit this condition
+            - Q: Is there any way to have per-user request logs in Mastodon?
     - wiki-alpha progress
         - issues with openid auth -- troubleshooting live :)
             - Fixed by Calix!